All Episodes

 But this will likely take congressional action as well as we move into the full recovery.

-Would this be an opportunity perhaps that maybe sort of like the the president seems to always be a guy that thinks out of the box in terms of the rebuilding effort that maybe we can get carpenters and laborers and people that need work that are in other states and and maybe let them use that temporary shelter as that that are going to be set up there and help do this faster and and what do you do for the people?
+Would this be an opportunity, perhaps, that maybe sort of like the President seems to always be a guy that thinks out of the box in terms of the rebuilding effort that maybe we can get carpenters and laborers and people that need work that are in other states and maybe let them use that temporary shelters that are going to be set up there and help do this faster.

 This was not a lot of people didn't have flood insurance because these are areas that never flooded before.

-They don't have insurance, they don't have the money to rebuild.
+They don't have the money to rebuild.

 Well, that's right.

-I mean, literally, we have thousands of manufactured homes that already were pre-positioned in the area more to come.
+I mean, literally, we have thousands of manufactured homes that already were pre-positioned in the area, more to come.

-But I would tell you whether it's it's direct disaster assistance, whether it's small business assistance for the countless businesses across Houston, across uh Southeast Texas and Louisiana that are impacted by Hurricane Harvey.
+But I would tell you, whether it's direct disaster assistance, whether it's small business assistance for the countless businesses across Houston, across southeast Texas and Louisiana that are impacted by Hurricane Harvey, there are significant resources available and people can find out where those are and what they are.

-But let me let me also emphasize one point.
+But let me also emphasize one point.

 You mentioned our friend Franklin Graham.

-I spoke to the head of Red Cross over the weekend as the president convened the cabinet not once but twice this past weekend.
+I spoke to the head of Red Cross over the weekend as the President convened the Cabinet not once but twice this past weekend.

-Um The volunteer effort that we see underway is the only thing that's more inspiring than the first responders on the ground.
+The volunteer effort that we see underway is the only thing that's more inspiring than the first responders on the ground.

-And I went back last night and I looked at the pardons of Mark Rich and FALN terrorists, and I looked at the pardons of convicted drug dealers by Barack Obama, and I see a man that served fifty some odd years as a sheriff and an elected official who served the community honorably, and I was a little aghast at some of the media reaction.
+And I went back last night and I looked at the pardons of Mark Rich and FALN terrorists, and I looked at the pardons of convicted drug dealers by Barack Obama.

 What are your thoughts?

-Well, I fully support the president's decision.
+Well, I fully support the President's decision.

 With regard to Sheriff Joe, I thought the President made it very clear yesterday at the press conference.